our-projects-github/Safe-Deep-Learning-Based-Global-Path-Planning-Using-a-Fast-Collision-Free-Path-Generator/README.md

 ### 📄 main_test a smple

 <strong>Use it for simulating a sample path in AI2THOR environment.</strong>
+<br>  This notebooke's output includes three videos of the robot's movement from various points of view.

-<br> This notebook runs the simulation of AI2THOR on a path that you can create using a pre-trained model.
+This notebook runs the simulation of AI2THOR on a path that you can create using a pre-trained model?????????
 The output of this noteboke contains 3 videos of the robot movement from different point of views.

 ---

 ### 📁 AI2THOR_py

-- <strong> ai2thormap: </strong> creates map contains obstacle polygons for AI2THOR environments
+- <strong> ai2thormap: </strong> generates a map with polygonal obstacles for AI2THOR environments.

+creates map contains obstacle polygons for AI2THOR environments.

-- <strong> ai2thorgeneratepatches: </strong> contain a function that displays polygons of the considered environment in AI2THOR.
+- <strong> ai2thorgeneratepatches: </strong> contains a function that displays polygons of the considered environment in AI2THOR.

+- <strong> ai2thorgeneratesamlpes: </strong> contains functions for generating sample points from the environment's free space.

-- <strong> ai2thorgeneratesamlpes: </strong> contain functions that generates sample points from free-space in the environment.
+contain functions that generates sample points from free-space in the environment.

+- <strong> ai2thorcreatedata: </strong> contains functions for generating any amount of path data required for training the LSTM model using the GB method in the desired environment.

-- <strong> ai2thorcreatedata: </strong> contain functions that creates any amount of path data that is needed using GB method for the desired environment.
+contain functions that creates any amount of path data that is needed using GB method for the desired environment.

+- <strong> ai2thorprocessdata: </strong> contains functions that create the LSTM network's required input and output using the path generated by the GB method.

-- <strong> ai2thorprocessdata: </strong> contains functions that selects the required input and output of the LSTM network using the path create by the GB method.
+contains functions that selects the required input and output of the LSTM network using the path create by the GB method.

 - <strong> ai2thorloss: </strong> tensorflow implementation of the MSE-NER and keras implementation of the MSE loss functions.